This article was co-written with my good friend, actor and activist Ken Wahl

 Researchers later determined relatively few cases involved exploding ordnance, which only added to the mystique of the centuries-old mystery.
 World War II introduced the concept of combat fatigue and statistics now reveal that one in four causalities from this conflict resulted from some form of mental disorder.
 But it was the experience of the Vietnam War that eventually brought greater clarity, understanding and eventually an accurate descriptor for this oft-debilitating and even deadly emotional and psychological phenomenon–Post Traumatic Stress Disorder (PTSD).

 Recent scientific understanding reveals how experiencing traumatic events can change the way our brains function.
-Especially with severe or repeated exposure, the brain produces signals that makes a person feel as though the event is happening again and again; which can impede healing and keep someone stuck in a pattern that induces excessive anxiety, promotes fear, sleeplessness, or primes them to seek relief via alcohol, drugs or other harmful substances.
+Especially with severe or repeated exposure, the brain produces signals that makes a person feel as though the event is happening again and again; which can impede healing and keep someone stuck in a pattern that induces excessive anxiety, promotes fear, sleeplessness, or primes them to seek relief via alcohol, drugs or other harmful substances like the ones mentioned when you Go Here.

 Most people may not realize the tremendous value that therapy/companion/comfort animals have for the purposes of easing the suffering of those with Post Traumatic Stress Disorder, (PTSD), particularly within the military.
 This is entirely understandable and stands to reason.
 Most people do not suffer from PTSD.
 For those that do, however, research abounds that confirms animals can be a crucial part of their recovery.